Kitchen Essentials: Two Pans and One Cover

 Interesting Choices Available from Brands We Trust

 We tested a nonstick ceramic coated pan from Kyocera made from their proprietary ceramics.
 It is long-lasting and developed to be corrosion-free.
 This same material is used in satellites, and racecar brake pads because they need to be wear-resistant, strong, and light.
-We also tested the Yosuka black carbon steel pan.
+We also tested the Yosukata black carbon steel pan.
 It is lighter than cast iron but needs to be properly seasoned to get a natural non-stick surface.

 Kyocera Non-Stick Ceramic